5 Learning Activities To Keep Your Kids Occupied With On Thanksgiving Day

 There you have it!
 These are some enjoyable activities with a learning element to keep your kids occupied this Thanksgiving.

-At Mrs. Myers Reading Room, we focus a lot on making learning fun for kids in Chicago and across the US.
+At Mrs. Myers' Reading Room, we focus a lot on making learning fun for kids in Southeast Wisconsin and across the US.
 Click here to sign up for a free trial.